project-hadron/discovery-transition-ds/README.rst

 What is AI-STAC
 ===============

-Augmented Intent - Single Task Adaptive Components (AI-STAC) is a unique approach to data recovery, discovery, synthesis and modeling that innovates the approach to data science and it's transition to production. it's origins came from an incubator project that shadowed a team of Ph.D. data scientists in connection with the development and delivery of machine learning initiatives to define measurable benefit propositions for customer success.
+Augmented Intent - Single Task Accelerator components (AI-STAC) is a unique approach to data recovery, discovery, synthesis and modeling that innovates the approach to data science and it's transition to production. it's origins came from an incubator project that shadowed a team of Ph.D. data scientists in connection with the development and delivery of machine learning initiatives to define measurable benefit propositions for customer success.
 From this, a number of